Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 Delta Hedging: What It Does and What It Doesn't #

 Delta hedging means buying or selling futures contracts to bring your net position delta back to zero.
-This eliminates the first-order directional risk — your P&L won't move much on small futures price changes.
+This eliminates first-order directional risk — your P&L won't move much on small futures price changes.

 Gamma: The Risk That Accelerates #